rdavudov/bio-object-logic/README.md

 double result = (Double) expr.getValue(car) ;
 ```

+**Note that** parsed Bio Expressions are cached, so parsing multiple times will not affect your application performance.
+If you parse exactly same expression again, it will return already parsed one from cache and since they are stateless objects there will be impact on your application logic.

 ## Features
 - Easily customizable by adding new keys to map, without changing your code.
 - Fast and efficient serialization/deserialization